zanderdk/pwnyracing_chall21/README.md

 The executeable asks for a input and simply outputs it back to you in a loop.

 ## Vulnerability
-there is a simple stack buffer overflow error at address 0xb31 as i copyes at most 200 bytes to a buffer of size 0x48
+there is a simple stack buffer overflow error at address 0xb31 as we can copyes at most 200 bytes to a buffer of size 0x48

 ### checksec on ./chall21